Private use of company car

 Calculating the addition for the private use of a car

 You calculate the addition for the private use of a car using the tax basis for the addition for the private use of a car.
 The addition is, in general, at least 22% of the tax basis for cars with a date of first registration of 1 January 2017 or later and at least 25% for cars with a date of first registration before 1 January 2017.
 The addition is 35% for cars older than 15 years.
 You add a proportional part of the addition for private use to the wages of your employee in each wage period.

 The tax base is the Dutch catalogue price of the car inclusive of VAT and the private motor vehicle and motorcycle tax (bpm).
 The tax basis is inclusive of accessories fitted ex works or fitted to the car by the dealer or importer before the date on which the car is assigned a registration number.

 Did you buy the car outside the Netherlands?
 If so, you also calculate the tax basis using the Dutch catalogue price.
 When the car is not available in the Netherlands then you calculate the tax basis using the catalogue price of an equivalent car available in the Netherlands.
 Call the Tax Information Line if you have any questions about the catalogue price of a car.

 The addition percentage depends on factors including the car's CO2 emissions.
-Information about the addition percentage you are to apply is available in the 'Handboek Loonheffingen', chapter 23 (only available in Dutch), which you can download from the page Loonheffingen.
+Information about the addition percentage is available in the 'Handboek Loonheffingen', chapter 23 (only available in Dutch), which you can download from the page Loonheffingen.